lucianIrsigler/mobile_computing_project/README.md

 ## php
 All php files are thrown here.

-connection=>creates a connection object using required credentials addproducts=>POST request to add product to products table searchproducts=>GET request to search products login => login function(needs to be updated to use salt so)
+connection=>creates a connection object using required credentials<br>
+addproducts=>POST request to add product to products table searchproducts=>GET request to search products login => login function(needs to be updated to use salt so)